CDMorpheus/Sentiment_Analyses/README.md

 What is your accuracy and loss?\
 Ans: \
 Training loss is 0.067
+test accuracy is 98.4%

 Why did you decide to submit your project with the above accuracy and loss?\
 Ans:\
-It is decent accuracy and loss given our dataset.
+It is great accuracy and loss given our dataset.

 What are the results of predictions?\
 Ans: